-Tim Holahan is an associate in the firm’s Litigation Department and a member of the Labor and Employment Practice.
+Tim Holahan is a partner in the firm’s Employment practice.
 He focuses on serving the firm’s technology, life sciences, private equity and venture capital clients, both as a counselor and a litigator.

 Mr. Holahan supports the firm’s transactional practice by advising on employment-related aspects of mergers and acquisitions.
 This includes analyzing the impact of employment considerations on deal strategy and structure; drafting and negotiating relevant deal document provisions; and drafting and negotiating executive employment agreements, noncompetition agreements, separation agreements and other critical employment-related documents.